H-Studio logo

 The most common product categories in B2B SaaS:

 What connects these categories: value comes not from the software itself but from being embedded in daily business processes.
 A tool employees use every day creates high switching costs and stable retention.
-For startups looking to validate their SaaS idea, the question isn't just "who needs this?" but "who uses this daily and pays for it?"
+For founders validating an idea, the question isn't just "who needs this?" but "who uses this daily and pays for it?"

-Pro tip: When testing new product features, test systematically in production with small user cohorts before rolling features out broadly.
+Pro tip: When testing new product features, roll them out systematically to small user cohorts before going broad.
 That reduces regression risk and protects customer satisfaction on critical workflows.

 What I've learned from years in practice